Army Tuition Assistance Benefits – How to Pay for Your College Education

 Eligible Study Programs

 Professional degrees such as a Ph.D., MD, or JD were listed as ineligible for the Army Tuition Assistance program.
-However, these degrees are required for hard to fill billets and are almost always in high demand.
+However, these degrees are required for hard-to-fill billets and are almost always in high demand.

 There are special programs to help Soldiers achieve these degrees.
 See your Education and Training Office for more information regarding eligible study programs and schools.